priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Need to zoom into data for minutes and seconds anomalies.
 - Thruster magnetotail
 - Pretty skeptical about finding data for data gaps.
+- June space weather event for both spacecraft was strikingly similar and worth paying attention to.
+- not similar in magnetotail.